Ozark Birds of Prey

 Wild-crafted Ozark Pigments – A Unique Artistic Angle The thing that sets my work apart is the color.
 Before I make a painting, first I make the paint.
 And before I make the paint, there are pigments to gather.
 I collect rocks, clay, and a couple of plants I know to produce light-fast pigments to create the palette used for each painting.
 If you’re interested in this process of making paint, check out my page on making watercolor paints.

-The Latest Finished Ozark Birds of Prey Painting
+The Finished Ozark Birds of Prey Paintings

 The List: Ozark Birds of Prey (26 species)